888yalo888/todo-list/README.md

 -   **_on back-end:_**

+    -   link for the back-end code https://github.com/888yalo888/todo-rest-backapp
     -   create this user in the database (I used <span style="color:yellow">Studio 3T as a MongoDB GUI</span>)
-    -   create a token for security that is saved in <span style="color:yellow">Session storage</span> and in the database
+    -   create a token for security that is saved both in <span style="color:yellow">Session storage</span> and in the database
     -   create, edits and deletes tasks from database
         ![database](./database-collection.JPG)
     -   provide log-in/log-out logic